 In addition to the requirements under the Dept. of Transportation (DOT) Americans with Disabilities Act (ADA) for the complementary paratransit service, JAC also follows DOT ADA requirements for its fixed route service.
 These are provided here so that our customers may have an even knowledge base with the employees serving them.
 Click here to view these policies and procedures.

-Seniors receive free rides on the JAC system through a grant provided by the State of Nevada Aging and Disability Services Division.
-For more information about their program please visit their website at www.nevadaadrc.com.
+Seniors receive free rides on the JAC system through a grant provided by the State of Nevada Aging and Disability Services Division (ADSD).
+The ADSD has partnered with Nevada 2-1-1 in order to provide Nevada's most comprehensive resource directory for health and human services.
+For more information about this program and to access additional resources, please visit their website at www.nevada211.org.

 Short Range Transit Development Plan